MohamedNabill7/Arabic-Dialect-Prediction/README.md

 ## How to Run

     - Clone this repo to your local machine.
-    - Due to github maximum file size i couldn't upload model to the repo but you can download from
+    - Due to github maximum file size i couldn't upload model to the repo but you can download
     - Run the following command "pip install requirements.txt".
     - Run the following command "python predictor_app.py".
+Download Model from <a href="https://drive.google.com/file/d/1rCj2Z2IDwWKHhmWwkCCfAFR8ZF-HtieD/view?usp=sharing"> Here </a>
 ## Tools Used

-- Python 3.7 <a href="https://drive.google.com/file/d/1rCj2Z2IDwWKHhmWwkCCfAFR8ZF-HtieD/view?usp=sharing"> Here </a>.
+- Python 3.7
 - Jupyter-lab or Google Colab